 Boston.
 This was first sung in 1798 and became very popular.

-When Francis Scott Key wrote the Star Spangled Banner in 1814 he labelled it as follows: "To be sung to the tune of Anacreon in Heaven."
-In subsequent years it was varied greatly in editions and publications.
-Melody, rhythm, and harmony have differed just enough to cause bewilderment and inconvenience whenever the anthem has been used in public.
+When Francis Scott Key wrote the Star Spangled Banner in 1814 he la-belled it as follows: "To be sung to the tune of Anacreon in Heaven."
+In subsequent years it was varied great-ly in editions and publications.
+Mel-ody, rhythm, and harmony have dif-fered just enough to cause bewilder-ment and inconvenience whenever the anthem has been used in public.
 Atanthem has been used in public. tempts have been used in public.
-Attempts have been made to get a bill through Congress to adopt the song as the authorized national anthem and also to provide for an approved edition, but with no result.
+At-tempts have been made to get a bill through Congress to adopt the song as the authorized national anthem and also to provide for an approved edition, but with no result.

 edition, but with no result.

-During the great war the War department has settled the matter.
-A committee of 12 eminent American composers, educators, and publishers was selected to compile a Service Version, which should be used in the Army and Navy song book and at all ceremonies.
+During the great war the War de-partment has settled the matter.
+A committee of 12 eminent American composers, educators, and publishers was selected to compile a Service Ver-sion, which should be used in the Army and Navy song book and at all ceremonies.
 The results are most fortunate.
-The committee has amalgamated the best of the many verfortunate.
-The committee has amalgamated the best of the many versions, yet in a simple and natural manner.
-The new version is now accommind the standard and other edicepted as the standard, and other editions are being cast aside as obsolete.
-This edition offers nothing essentially new.
-It is the familiar tune, shorn of any ornamentation, high Cs. or other musical fireworks, and with plain, straightforward harmony. plain, straightforward harmony.
+The committee has amal-gamated the best of the many verfortunate.
+The committee has amal-fortunate.
+The committee has amal-samated the best of the many ver-sions, yet in a simple and natural manner.
+The new version is now accepted as the standard, and other edi-This edition offers nothing essential-ly new.
+It is the familiar tune, shorn of any ornamentation, high Cs. or other musical fireworks, and with plain. straightforward harmony plain, straightforward harmony.

 globe.
-Democrat St. Lonis Ma My 1/19-
+Democrat St. Amis ma May 1/19-